gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 We then modify the result to make use of *innovations* to make the computation of the BLUP more efficient.
 We then present filtering, smoothing, prediction, and fixed-lag-smoothing as computing the BLUP on different timeframes.
-This post concludes by introducing a data-driven-approach to perform filtering using a pure data-driven approach.
+This post concludes by introducing a data-driven-approach to compute the BLUP over varying timeframes.

 # Signal plus noise models
 The story of the Kalman filter begins with signal plus noise models.